rwason/Handle-Retriever/README.md

 # Handle-Retriever
 Retrieves handles (Facebook, Twitter, iOS App, Google Play Store App) from a webpage given a csv of URLs and returns the handles in a JSON string.

+To run enter "python3 main.py" on the command line with appropriate input url csv.

 Input: input_urls.csv
 Output: result.json